Bealby/grandpas-pocket-watch-shop/README.md

   - `python3 manage.py loaddata appointment_times`

-- To allow for Admin access type in the terminal `python3 manage.py createsuperuser`, and provid a username, email address and password.
+- To allow for Admin access type in the terminal `python3 manage.py createsuperuser`, and provide a username, email address and password.

 - For local development in GitPod, create the file `env.py`